Mass media in Japan

 The mass media in Japan include numerous television and radio networks as well as newspapers and magazines in Japan.
 For the most part, television networks were established based on capital investments by existing radio networks.
 Variety shows, serial dramas, and news constitute a large percentage of Japanese evening shows.

 Western movies are also shown, many with a subchannel for English.
 There are all-English television channels on cable and satellite (with Japanese subtitles).

-TV networks
+Television networks

 There are 6 nationwide television networks, as follows: